 "If you want fuller arches, conditioning is key!" says Bailey.
 "Look for products that add vital nutrients to your brow hairs."

-We recommend RevitaLash RevitaBrow, which is loaded with peptides, lipids, panthenol, and botanicals to help soften and strengthen brow hairs, as well as Benefit Browvo Conditioning Primer ($28), whose soy and keratin protein-packed formula has been shown to make brows look fuller and healthier.
+We recommend RevitaLash RevitaBrow ($58), which is loaded with peptides, lipids, panthenol, and botanicals to help soften and strengthen brow hairs.
+We also love Benefit Browvo Conditioning Primer ($28).
+Its soy and keratin protein-packed formula has been shown to make brows look fuller and healthier.
 (FYI: These products can't claim to make your brow hairs physically grow longer, but they do make them look as though they have.)

 Our brow experts agree that giving your brows a nightly rubdown can do wonders for encouraging real-deal growth.
 "Good circulation is important to healthy hair growth," says Bailey.
 "Think about it: Each follicle is attached to a tiny blood vessel called the derma-vessel.
 By gently massaging the brow area each night, you can help increase circulation to that area to promote hair growth."